Educational research suggests that homework has a positive impact on pupil progress (average +5 months), particularly for pupils in secondary schools.

 - to conduct in-depth inquiry and develop research skills

-- to encourage students to manage their time sensibly;
+- to encourage students to develop organisational skills and manage their time effectively

 Frequency and organisation

-- Key Stage 4: No limit to homework set, but staff will be aware of pressure points on the calendar.
+Key Stage 4: Students should aim to complete a minimum of one hour of study per subject per week.
+This can include homework that has been set by the teacher, but should also include independent study/revision.
+There is no limit to homework set, but teaching staff will be aware of pressure points on the calendar.
 Advice will be given to students on how long they should spend on a task.